 The right partner

 Kreber designs, constructs and maintains high-quality machines and systems for international chemical companies.
 Because our engineers intensively work on finding alternative manufacturing concepts and lowering operating expenses, we have established an impressive track record in the growing Bisphenol-A and Urea markets.
-We supply efficient and safe machines here that combine a high end-product quality with high production capacity against low energy consumption, minimal down time.
+We supply efficient and safe machines here that combine a high end-product quality with high production capacity against low energy consumption and minimal down time.